Mt Field National Park is one of Tasmania’s oldest and most accessible national parks.

 The visitor centre has walking information, interpretation displays, a shop, eco-playground and bistro and there are camping, picnic and barbecue facilities near the park entrance.

-Australian Tourism Accreditation Barbeque Carpark Disabled access available Nature & Wildlife Picnic Area
+Australian Tourism Accreditation Barbeque Carpark Disabled access available International Nature & Wildlife Picnic Area